UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

 The QoI the surrogates are trained on is a time-step weighted average of the regression rate at each location on the boundary $\mathcal{S}_B$.
 The QoI is selected as such to be able to later use the equivalent measurement from experimental data (regression rate between image snapshots) for calibration.

 Where $\mathcal{S}_B$ includes the paired coordinates $x,y$ for the grid points on the boundary, $N$ is the number of simulation time steps, $t_i$ is the elapsed simulation time, and $\dot{r}(x,y,t)$ is the regression rate as computed during the simulation from Eqn. \ref{eqn:RegressionRate}.
-Each simulation of the DNS resolves, on average, about 25-75ms of the reacting flow (1 to 3 flow through times) and takes 24 hours to complete.